Sheerpower Logo

 This is built on two core principles:

 • A Stackless Foundation: The SPVM is completely stackless.
 Memory addresses for a routine's private variables are pre-allocated from a dedicated region at compile-time.
-This design has two profound benefits.
+This design has two strong benefits.
 First, since there is no execution stack, stack overflow errors cannot occur, eliminating an entire class of critical failures found in stack-based languages.
 Second, it makes routine calls fast, as there is no stack frame management overhead.

 • Information-Rich "Super-Instructions": Instead of a stream of simple bytecodes (e.g., PUSH, PUSH, ADD, POP), the SPVM uses high-level P-Code instructions that contain multiple operands and directly mirror the source code expression (e.g., ADD &a, &b, &c).
 This significantly reduces the number of cycles the VM's core loop must execute, resulting in lower interpreter overhead and higher overall throughput.